Photo Source:

 The Kazakhs, a Turkic people, are the second largest Muslim people group of Central Asia.
 In times past, they may have been the most influential of the various Central Asian ethnic groups.
 Most of the Kazakhs live in Kazakhstan.
 Large communities can also be found in Mongolia, Ukraine and Russia.

-Since the collapse of Soviet Communism, Kazakhs have been searching for their identity.
+Since the collapse of Soviet Communism in 1991, Kazakhs have been searching for their identity.
 Traditionally, they were nomadic shepherds; however, under Soviet rule, much of their land was seized and used for collective farming.
 As industry developed, their economy and culture became dependent entirely on the Russians.
 Today, however, there is a widespread movement to redevelop their own cultural identity.
+For example, some prefer to replace Russian with Kazakh as a trade language.

 Kazakhs eat a variety of meat and dairy products.
 A popular Kazakh food is besbarmak, which is eaten with your hands.
-It is made of noodles, potatoes, onions, and mutton.
+In fact, the Kazakhs have a strong tradition of eating with their hands rather than with utensils.
+It is made of noodles, potatoes, onions and mutton.
 Rice and bread are common staples.
 In the southern regions of Kazakhstan, fruit and vegetables grow in abundance.
-There the people enjoy eating grapes, melons, and tomatoes.
-Kazakh apples are also famous throughout Central Asia.
+There the people enjoy eating grapes, melons and tomatoes.
+Kazakh apples are famous throughout Central Asia.

 The foundation of Kazakh culture is hospitality, which always starts with a cup of tea.
 The host offers tea to any person who comes to his house.
 Guests must accept the kindness, or the host will be offended.

-A favorite sport is kokpar which means "fighting for a goat's carcass."
+Like other Central Asian peoples, a favorite Kazakh sport is kokpar which means "fighting for a goat's carcass."
 Up to 1000 horseman will participate in this sport.
+Ice hockey and boxing are also popular sports among the Kazakhs.

 Kazakhs embraced Islam during the sixteenth century and still consider themselves Muslim today.
 Changes in Kazakh society (mainly from a nomadic to a settled lifestyle) and an attempt by the Soviets to suppress religious freedoms have led the people to adopt Islam more closely.
 However, their Islamic practices have been combined with traditional folk religions.